inrae/GenomAsm4pg/doc/going_further.md

 - `reference_genome`: The reference genome used for QUAST and RagTag scaffolding
 - `run_quast`: [True, False] If set to true, the workflow will run Quast and porduce global assembly statistics.

-⚠️ Advanced options (use only if you have read the tools' documentation; we strongly recommend keeping default values):
+⚠️ Advanced options (use only if you have read the tools' documentation; we recommend keeping default values):

 - `assembly_purge_force`: [1-3] The purge level of Hifiasm `-l` parameter, full description [here](https://hifiasm.readthedocs.io/en/latest/parameter-reference.html) (default: 3)
 - `kmer_size`: The size of the kmers used for QC steps (default: 21)